projectx-codehagen/Badget/README.md

 1. Enter `MYSQL_ROOT_PASSWORD`, `MYSQL_DATABASE`, `MYSQL_USER` and `MYSQL_PASSWORD` values in `.env.local`.
 2. run `docker-compose --env-file .env.local up` to start the DB.
 3. run `pnpm run db:push`.

-## Email provider

-This project uses [Resend](https://resend.com/) to handle transactional emails.
-You need to add create an account and get an api key needed for authentication.

-Please be aware that the Resend is designed to send test emails exclusively to the email address registered with the account, or to `delivered@resend.dev`, where they are logged on their dashboard.

-The default setting for `TEST_EMAIL_ADDRESS` is `delivered@resend.dev` but you have the option to change it to the email address that is associated with your Resend account.

 ## Roadmap